Why Does Humidity Make it Feel Hotter in Summer?

-The Short AnswerHumidity makes it feel hotter because it slows the evaporation of sweat, which is the body's primary cooling mechanism.
-When air is saturated with moisture, sweat evaporates less efficiently, reducing heat loss from the skin and increasing perceived temperature.
+The Short AnswerHumidity makes summer days feel hotter because it inhibits the evaporation of sweat, your body's primary cooling mechanism.
+When air is saturated with moisture, the latent heat of vaporization cannot be released effectively, causing your core temperature to rise and triggering a dangerous 'feels like' sensation that significantly exceeds the actual air temperature.

 Why It Matters